The Best and Hardest Thing I’ve Ever Done

 The Flourishing Foster Parent is a place to learn.
 Through Coaching Calls, videos and written resources (articles, books), we learn about trauma-informed positive parenting for children who come with incomprehensible wounds.
 We learn about how to manage ourselves so that we can be available to the children entrusted to our care.
 We learn about how to promote resilience in youth whose brain development and function is affected by substances and/or early childhood neglect.
 We learn how to build connections with the family members of children in our care, we learn how to best support reunification efforts, and we learn how to support our kids when reunification is not possible.
 We also learn how to advocate for children as they prepare to age out and enter adulthood.

 The Flourishing Foster Parent is a place to connect.
-As you participate in Coaching Calls and Meets, you’ll discover one of the greatest truths of all: you are not alone!
+As you participate in Coaching Calls, you’ll discover one of the greatest truths of all: you are not alone!
 You are part of something bigger than yourself, bigger than the child in your care, bigger than the challenges you face, bigger than the brokenness.

 Too many foster parents are just trying to survive the day.
 But survival mode can only sustain us for so long.
 When we live in survival mode, burnout is just around the corner.

 It doesn’t have to be that way.
-We can be in it for the long haul, thriving in our role as foster parents.
+We can be in it for the long haul, thriving in our role as foster parents so that we can help our children thrive despite the tragic circumstances they are in through no fault of their own.

 Together, we can flourish!